raviqqe/raviqqe.github.io/src/pages/resume.md

 - **Period**: April 2016 - April 2017
 - **Department**: Comuter Science
-- Further research on Deep Learning application in text classification.
+- Further research on Deep Learning application in text classification
-- I also studied Machine Learning and did research work on question answering by Deep Learning at TTI At Chicago for 3 months.
-I wrote a paper about our latest research of document classification working together with my professors.
+- Research on question answering by Deep Learning at TTI At Chicago for 3 months.

 ### Toyota Technological Institute (Bachelor's degree)